ArtskydJ/jpc-autonomous-framework/README.md

 - `int now` is the value that is targetting `target`.
 (Note that this variable is not changed.
 A new integer is returned.)
 - `int rate` is the rate at which `now` reaches `target`.

 Calculates a new speed using the target speed, current speed (`now`), and rate of slew.
+Range limits the returned value between `REV` and `FWD`.

 See wikipedia article on [slew](https://en.wikipedia.org/wiki/Slew_rate).